libbitcoin/libbitcoin-system/README.md

 $ wget https://raw.githubusercontent.com/libbitcoin/libbitcoin/version3/install.sh
 $ chmod +x install.sh
 ```
-Finally install libbitcoin:
+Finally install libbitcoin with default build options:
 ```sh
 $ ./install.sh
 ```
+(See [Build Notes for Linux / OS X](#build-notes-for-linux--os-x) for details on available build options.)

 Libbitcoin is now installed in `/usr/local/`.

-#### Notes
+### Build Notes for Linux / OS X

-The install script itself is commented so that the manual build steps for each dependency can be inferred by a developer.
+The [install script](https://github.com/libbitcoin/libbitcoin/blob/version3/install.sh) itself is commented so that the manual build steps for each dependency can be inferred by a developer.

 You can run the install script from any directory on your system.
 By default this will build libbitcoin in a subdirectory named `build-libbitcoin` and install it to `/usr/local/`.
 The install script requires `sudo` only if you do not have access to the installation location, which you can change using the `--prefix` option on the installer command line.